ArchShaman/AVATAR-Project/README.md

 # AVATAR-Project

-AVATAR is a widget (UI) based AI which attempts to automate eco management.
+AVATAR is a widget (UI) based AI for Zero-K which attempts to automate eco management.